Minnesota Truck-Weight Education Program

 - Free statewide truck-weight workshops for industry and state and local agencies

 - A clickable, county-level Minnesota state map for finding basic county-level truck weight information, including restrictions for bridges and seasonal loads

-- Links to key resources for state and national information on load restrictions, permits, and regulations
+- An online truck-weight calculator and other tools and resources on load restrictions, permits, and regulations

-The resources found here may be especially useful to trucking entities, scale operators, farm truck owners and operators, aggregate haulers, truck manufacturers, township and county authorities, new truck dealers, out-of-state companies bound by Minnesota’s legal weight limits, and truck driving students.
+The resources found here may be especially useful to industry haulers, truck manufacturers, equipment suppliers, vendors, scale operators, farm truck owners and operators, local road (city, county, and township) authorities, freight system planners and routers, safety coordinators, driving instructors, new truck dealers, mechanics, truck driving students, and out-of-state companies bound by Minnesota’s legal weight limits.

 - Tom J. Nelson, Technical Program Manager and Instructor, 320-828-1809, email@example.com

 - Paul Robischon, Instructor/Portable Scale Weighing

 If you have taken the training and have statute or configuration questions, please contact firstname.lastname@example.org for technical support.

 The Truck-Weight Education Program was developed by Greg A. Hayes to help anyone understand the technical criteria of the truck-weight laws in Minnesota.
 Greg’s career in law enforcement continually focused on truck-weight issues and the need to work with the industry to share the knowledge necessary to get the greatest possible legal weight from various truck configurations.
 He works with bordering states and provinces on weight-related issues, stays current with all truck-weight laws, and serves on committees to develop new tools such as the Truck-Weight Calculator and the Unified Permitting Process.
 He currently works with road authorities, enforcement, and industry to gain mutual understanding of the very technical truck-weight laws.